 The internet is funny, isn’t it?
 When I google “Cream Cheese Frosting” a million recipes come up and almost every one of them is exactly the same.
 I sometimes wonder if I should bother posting a recipe that’s so ubiquitous.
 Does the internet really need another Cream Cheese Frosting recipe?

 Well, there are two reasons for posting this recipe.
-First, if I post Cream Cheese Frosting as a separate recipe on the blog it’s easy for me to reference it in other dishes, my Layered Cheesecake is just one example.
+First, if I post Cream Cheese Frosting as a separate recipe on the blog it’s easy for me to reference it in other dishes, my Layered Cheesecake or Better Carrot Cake, for example.
 The other reason I’m posting this as a stand-alone recipe is that I do like it better than the typical recipe that’s out there on the web.

 Virtually all the other recipes I’ve seen have twice as much cream cheese as butter and about 3-4 cups of powdered sugar per 8 oz of cream cheese.
 The procedure is also the same…you start by with creaming the butter and cream cheese together.